openhab/openhab-google-assistant/docs/USAGE.md

 Blinds should always use the `Rollershutter` item type.
 Since Google and openHAB use the oposite percentage value for "opened" or "closed", the action will tranlate this automatically.
 If the values are still inverted in your case, you can state the `[ inverted=true ]` option for all `Rollershutter` items.

+Since Google only tells the open percentage (and not the verb "close" or "down"), it can not be differentiated between saying "set blind to 100%" or "open blind".
+Therefore, it is not possible to "not invert" the verbs, if the user chooses to invert the numbers.

 ## Setup & Usage on Google Assistant App